 Shelton was helped by Cooper Jakobi, who had 14 points and 10 rebounds for the Panthers.

 Neither team shot well from distance: Northwestern hit 5-of-19, while EIU hit just 3-of-19.
-Berry (3) and Leach (2) had all the Wildcats’ makes from long distance.
+Berry (3) and Leach (2) had all the Wildcats’ makes from beyond the arc.

 Here are the takeaways from a too-close-for-comfort win over Eastern Illinois that improved Northwestern’s record to 3-1.